cabinjs/cabin/README.md

 ```bash
 grunt
 ```
+This will build your site, start a static file server, open a browser tab with the site's homepage, and start a watch process to rebuild your site when your source files change.
+Try editing or creating a new markdown file in the `posts` folder (if you are using the default theme) and upon save your site will be automatically rebuilt.
+Refresh the page to see the changes, if you'd like Livereload functionality, you can use the Livereload [browser extensions](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-).
 # Themes
 Cabin themes provide styling and structure for your static site project.
 They work great out of the box and as starting points for more customized sites.